exzgit/exzgit/README.md

-Frontend developer focused on building user interfaces with React, while also exploring backend systems and low-level engineering to better understand how systems work beyond the UI.
-Most repositories here are experiments, learning projects, or small tools.
+Frontend Developer with a strong focus on building clean, responsive, and user-centric interfaces using React and modern web technologies.
+I approach frontend development not just as UI construction, but as part of a larger system where performance, maintainability, and user experience are tightly connected.

+To deepen my understanding beyond the interface layer, I actively explore backend systems and low-level engineering.
+This includes working with technologies like Node.js, Rust, and C++, allowing me to better understand how data flows, how systems are structured, and how performance can be optimized from the ground up.

+Most of the repositories here represent ongoing experiments, learning projects, and small tools.
+They serve as a sandbox to test ideas, explore new technologies, and refine engineering practices.
+The goal is not only to build functional applications, but to continuously improve how systems are designed and implemented.

 **Skills**